Reconstructing the Geometry of Random Geometric Graphs: Introduction

-In our main results, we prove that the geometry can be recovered from the sampled graph.
-There are two different notions of geometric recovery stated in Theorems~\ref{thm: geodInformal} and \ref{thm: geodGHInformal} below.
+In our main results we prove that the geometry can be recovered from the sampled graph.
+There are two different notions of geometric recovery stated in Theorems~\ref{thm: geodInformal} and \ref{thm: geodGHInformal} below, where $\sd_{\rm gd}$ denotes the geodesic distance.

 \begin{theor} There exists $c>0$ so that the following holds.
 Suppose $(M,\mu,\rp)$ satisfies Assumptions~\ref{assump: M-and-pm} and \ref{assump: pdf}.
-Then there exists a deterministic polynomial-in-$n$ time algorithm that takes $G=G(n,M,\mu,\rp)$ as input, and outputs a weighted graph $\Gamma$ on $[n]$ and a metric $\de$ on $[n]$, such that, with probability $1-n^{-\omega(1)}$, \begin{itemize} \item for every $p \in M$, there exists $v$ such that
+Then there exists a deterministic algorithm that takes $G=G(n,M,\mu,\rp)$ as input, with running time $O(n^3)$ outputs a weighted graph $\Gamma$ on $[n]$ and a metric $\de$ on $[n]$, such that, with probability $1-n^{-\omega(1)}$, \begin{itemize} \item for every $p \in M$, there exists $v$ such that

 \item for every pair of vertices $v,w$,